 Below is the Darla's Diet recipe.

 Sometimes I fed Darla this solely and sometimes I fed her 50/50 raw and high quality puppy kibble.
-(Healthwise is the brand we used.)
+(Healthwise was the brand we used.)
 During rapid growth spurts is usually when I fed her any kibble, just to keep up with her caloric demands easier

 I make this in a large container and mix it really well.
 Then I scoop it out into semi packed 1 cup portions and make patties out of it and freeze 4 patties together in ziplock quart size freezer bags.
 As you will see it makes quite a bit.